AlexSkrypnyk/customizer/README.md

 Defines the `cleanup()` method after all files were processed but before all dependencies are updated.

+The Customizer will remove itself from the project and will update the `composer.json` as required.
+This method allows to alter that process as needed and, if necessary, cancel the original self-cleanup.

 [`customize.php`](customize.php) has an example of the `cleanup()` method.

 ### `messages()`